IBM-Blockchain-Archive/marbles/docs/config_file.md

 	- chaincode_id - Name of the chaincode installed.
 	- chaincode_version - Version of the chaincode installed.
 	- block_delay - Time in ms for a block to be created by the orderer.
 This is a setting in the orderer's yaml.
+- tls_certificates - TLS certificate options.
-- tls_common_name - Only needed when using self signed certs.
+	- common_name - Only needed when using self signed certs.
 It will override the common name.
-- tls_certificate - Can be either the complete PEM file that has line breaks encoded as `\r\n` **OR** a relative file path to a PEM file inside the `config` folder.
+	- pem - Can be either the complete PEM file that has line breaks encoded as `\n` **OR** a relative file path to a PEM file inside the `config` folder.

 Once you have edited `blockchain_creds1.json` you are ready to install/instantiate Marbles.